 We have built and analysed several CSGs variants of the model, analysing optimal strategies for investors under adversarial conditions.
 First, we made a single investor and market take their decisions concurrently, and verified that this yielded no additional gain for the investor (see [81]).
 This is because the market and investor have the same information, and so the market knows when it is optimal for the investor to invest without needing to see its decision.
 We next modelled two competing investors who simultaneously decide whether to invest (and, as above, the market simultaneously decides which investors to bar).
 If the two investors cash in their shares in the same month, then their profits are reduced.
 We also consider several distinct profit models: 'normal market', 'later cash-ins', 'later cash-ins with fluctuation' and 'early cash-ins'.
-The first is from [56] and the remaining reward models either postponing cashing in shares or the early cashing in of shares.
-Figure 6 presents the 'later cash-ins' and 'later cash-ins with fluctuation' profit multipliers; see [81] for further details.
+The first is from [56] and the remaining reward models either postponing cashing in shares or the early chasing in of shares (see [81] for details).
 The CSG has 3 players: one for each investor and one representing the market who decides on the barring of investors.
 We study both the maximum profit of one investor and the maximum combined profit of both investors.
 For comparison, we also build a TSG model in which the investors first take turns to decide whether to invest (the ordering decided by the market) and then the market decides on whether to bar any of the investors.

-Figure 7 shows the maximum expected value over a fixed number of months under the 'normal market' for both the profit of first investor and the combined profit of the two investors.
-For the former, we show results for the formulae $\langle\langle i_1\rangle\rangle R{\max}^{profit_1}[F \text{ cashed_in}1]$, corresponding to the first investor acting alone, and $\langle\langle i_1,i_2\rangle\rangle R{\max}^{profit_1,2}[F \text{ cashed_in}{1,2}]$ when in a coalition with the second investor.
+Figure 6 shows the maximum expected value over a fixed number of months under the 'normal market' for both the profit of first investor and the combined profit of the two investors.
+For the former, we show results for the formulae $\langle\langle i_1\rangle\rangle R{\max=?}^{profit_1}[F\ cashed_in_1],$ corresponding to the first investor acting alone, and $\langle\langle i_1,i_2\rangle\rangle R{\max=?}^{profit_1,2}[F\ cashed_in{1,2}]$ when in a coalition with the second investor.
 We plot the corresponding results from the TSG model for comparison.
-Figure 8 shows the maximum expected combined profit for the two 'later cash-ins' profiles.
-The variations in the combined profits of the investors for 'later cash-ins with fluctuations' are caused by the rise and fall in the profit multiplier under this profile, as shown in Figure 6.
+Figure 7 shows the maximum expected combined profit for the other two profit models.